 Language per User

-When the user logs in for the first time (initial login) in i-doit, the German interface is displayed by default.
+When the user logs in for the first time (initial login) in i-doit, the English interface is displayed by default.
 Each user can set the language to be used as standard individually.
 This can be carried out under

 Administration → User settings → Presentation → Language.
 It is important to set the right value in order to receive, for example, e-mail notifications in the desired language since the e-mail templates are multilingual.